-The highest possible variation value for the electricity generation is represented by the maximum annual output of the Project, taking into account the historical values of flows of the Irani river.
+The highest potential variation value considered for the electricity generation is represented by an increase of 10 % of thet annual output of the Project.
+This would imply values of flows of the Irani river 10 % higher than the average of the historical values of flows ans this over a period of 25 years, which is highly unlikely.